 He became president in 1972, supported by South Vietnamese and American troops.
-This lead to a civil war – comparable to the one in Vietnam.
+This led to a civil war – comparable to the one in Vietnam.

 Four Years for Total Destruction

-They killed everybody who they considered being middle or upper class or educated in whatever sense.
+They killed everybody who they considered to be middle or upper class or educated in whatever sense.
 The Red Khmer executed people for crimes such as speaking a foreign language or for wearing glasses.

 Over time, Pol Pot became more and more paranoid which more and more people paid with their life.
 During the four years of the Red Khmer terror, almost one-third of Cambodia’s population was murdered or starved.